Temporary Food Events

 Temporary Food and/or Drink Booths-Mobile Food and/or Drink Units

-The Woodford County Health Department requires all temporary food stands be inspected and licensed, even if one's permanent facility holds an annual license.
+The Woodford County Health Department requires all temporary food vendors be inspected and licensed, even if one's permanent facility holds an annual license.
 Anyone planning a temporary food event that is open to the public in Woodford County must contact WCHD two weeks before the event to schedule an open inspection.

 Permit fees are non-refundable.

-1. Note: Inspections for all of these food services are performed following the guidelines of Illinois State Rules and Regulations and Woodford County Ordinance.
+Note: Inspections for all of these food services are performed following the guidelines of Illinois State Rules and Regulations and Woodford County Ordinance.
 Licensing fees are based on the type of facility and level of complexity for food preparation, to be determined by WCHD staff.